 Instructions

 Edith, our sourdough starter, is the foundation of all the delicious breads and sweets we make here at Sourdough Garden!
-This dehydrated starter will be active, bubbly, and ready to use in 3-5 days.
+After rehydrating, this sourdough starter will be active, bubbly, and ready to use in 3-5 days.

 • 5 g dehydrated sourdough starter